savonet/book/language.md

 ```

 Here, we amplify the sine by the contents of a variable `volume` whose value is
 changed between `0.` and `1.` every second by the function `change`.
+A perhaps

-TODO: a more useful variant of this is the following AGC
+more useful variant of this is _auto-gain control_: we want to adjust the volume
+so that the output volume is always roughly -14 LUFS (a standard sound loudness
+measure), one way to do this is to regularly check its value and increase or
+lower the volume depending whether we are below or above the threshold:

 ```{.liquidsoap include="liq/agc.liq" from=1}
 ```

-TODO: explain that we have operators to properly do this (`normalize`) + we use the
-momentaneous otherwise the window is too big and we get overshoot effects (but
-in this way this is perhaps "too reactive")
+Here, we have a source `pre` which we amplify by the value `volume` to get a
+source `post`, on both of which the `lufs` function instructs that we should
+measure the LUFS.
+Regularly (10 times per second), we run the function `adjust`
+which multiplies the volume by the coefficient needed to reach -14 LUFS (to be
+precise, we actually divide the distance to -14 by 20 in order not to change the
+volume too abruptly, and we constrain the volume in the interval [0.01,10] in
+order to keep sane values).
+In practice, you do not need to implement this by
+hand (the operator `normalize` does this for you, and more efficiently than the
+above), but it is nice to see that you could if you needed (to experiment with
+new strategies for managing the gain for instance).

 Another useful function is `thread.when`, which executes a function when a
-predicate becomes true.
+predicate becomes true.\TODO{give an example...}

 \TODO{speak about mutexes}